tamirzipory/pollApp/README.md

 # pollApp

-The server is in the server folder
+The server is in the "server" folder
 The client is in the folder
-myClient
+"myClient"

+Ignore from "client" folder